 – Unavailability of Biometric login

 Google has always remained persistent in keeping its own-manufactured Chromebook innovative.
 Therefore, Google Pixelbook Go is not an exception.
 This clamshell laptop, which neither can be folded into a laptop nor tablet for its inconvertible structure, has superseded the fame of its predecessor Google Pixelbook for its originality and robust features.
-With a thickness of 0.5 inches and weight up to 2.3 pounds, this magnesium-fitted body, coupled with reverberated-base, is easy to handle and move.
+With a thickness of 0.5 inches and weight up to 2.3 pounds, this magnesium-fitted body, coupled with a reverberated base, is easy to handle and move.

 The formidable strength of the “Pixelbook Go” battery of the battery stand-alone any recent laptops in the market.
 The battery showed terrific response by lasting between 11 hours and 15 to 30 minutes as promised righteously by Google.
 Moreover, a twenty-minute charge can supply a power of 2 hours standby.
-One of the phenomenal features is the addition of ‘Hush Keyboard’ that allows you to use the keys silently without making a clicking noise.
+One of the phenomenal features is the addition of the ‘Hush Keyboard’ that allows you to use the keys silently without making a clicking noise.
 The keyboard has a hidden backlit option.

-With 8GB RAM and Intel Core i5-8200Y processor, this Chromebook can spontaneously keep 30 Google Chrome tabs open as well as run five 1080p YouTube videos concurrently.
-Thus, making this Chromebook as one of the fastest Chromebook in this genre.
+With an 8GB RAM and Intel Core i5-8200Y processor, this Chromebook can spontaneously keep 30 Google Chrome tabs open as well as run five 1080p YouTube videos concurrently.
+Thus, making this Chromebook one of the fastest Chromebook in this genre.
 However, the touchscreen feature is not perfectly formulated and has only 2 scant USB-C ports for external output.
-The astonishing features included a 1080p webcam and the dual front-firing speakers for a better video and immersive sound, respectively.
+The astonishing features included a 1080p webcam and dual front-firing speakers for better video and immersive sound, respectively.
 However, the abrupt missing of biometric fingerprint lacks subtlety.

 2. ASUS Chromebook Flip C434